 Team Name:

 Organizing Entity:

 Team Manager:

 Team Coaches:

-Team Level: 9U 10U 11U J 12U Season of interes est:
+Team Level: 9U 10U 11 U 12U Season of inter- est:

-Field Size Needed: 46/60 5 0/70 Reason for Field ds: Practice Games Both
+Field Size Needed: 46/60 5 0/70 Reason for Fiel ds: Practice Games Both

-Desired Practice Days and Tim ies: -
+Desired Practice Days and Tin nes:

-Desired Game Days and Times :
+Desired Game Days and Times S:

 Team Roster:

 1- 6- 11-

 2- 7- 12-

 3- 8- 13-

 4- 9- 14-

 5- 10- 15-

-for roster spots that will be deter t did not participate in the previous mined after tryouts; once tryouts
+for roster spots that will be deter nt did not participate in the previous mined after tryouts; once tryouts

 are WSLL players (or will be a understand that I will lose my scheduler will work with me t weekday practice per week.
-I a fter tryouts).
-If I am found to be v field slots.
-I understand that if thi o allocate field slots for weekend g am aware that field slots are not g gements at any time.
-I am aware t s request is approved, the WSLL games (typically Sunday) and one uaranteed, and that WSLL reserves
+I fter tryouts).
+If I am found to be verield slots.
+I understand that if the oallocate field slots for weekend am aware that field slots are not gements at any time.
+I am aware to is request is approved, the WSLL games (typically Sunday) and one guaranteed, and that WSLL reserves

 Manager Signature Date